Chicago – Illinois Water Quality at a Glance

 Use Filtered Water

 If your home has lead service lines or was built before 1987, use NSF-certified filters for drinking and cooking water.
-Look for filters certified to remove lead (Standard 53) and ensure they’re properly maintained.
+Look for filters certified to remove lead (Standard 53), chromium-6, and disinfection byproducts, and ensure they’re properly maintained.

 Test Your Water

 Chicago residents can request free water quality testing by calling 311 or visiting www.chicago.gov/waterlead to schedule testing.
-Testing is particularly important for homes with children or pregnant women.
+Testing is particularly critical for homes with children or pregnant women due to the widespread lead contamination risk.

 Check Your Service Line